TSRBerry/SpaceCadetPinball-NX/README.md

 ## How to play

-Place compiled executable into a folder containing original game resources (not included).\
+Place original game resources (not included) into a folder called "Pinball" next to the NRO.
 Supports data files from Windows and Full Tilt versions of the game.

 ### Switch controls